rmcanany/SolidEdgeHousekeeper/README.md

 are converted to lower case text before comparison.
 So `ALUMINUM`, `Aluminum`, and `aluminum` would all match.

-`Wildcard_contains` searches for a match with a wildcard pattern.
+`Wildcard_match` searches for a match with a wildcard pattern.
 For example `[bfj]ake` would match `bake`, `fake`, and `jake`.
 A more familiar example might be `Aluminum*`, which would match `Aluminum 6061-T6`, `Aluminum 2023`, etc.